-- 1 cup softened butter
+- 1 cup butter or margarine, softened

 - 1 egg

-- 1 teaspoon baking powder
+- 1 teaspoon baking soda

 - 3 cups confectioners sugar